-Each of these products has an annual model output that is the proportion of trees within the random forest model that chose that class.
+Each of these products has an annual model output that is the proportion of trees within the random forest model that chose each class.
+Each change class has a separate model, while land cover and land use each have a single model with the proportion of trees for more multiple classes.
 For example, if the fast loss random forest model had a total of 100 classification trees in it, and 45 of those trees chose "fast loss" and 65 chose "not fast loss" in 2005, that pixel would have a value of 0.45 in 2005.
 This model confidence, which can also be thought of as a probability, can have values between 0 and 1 and is available for each model for each year from 1985 to the most recent complete growing season.
-Figure 8 illustrates this concept in more detail.
+Figure 10 illustrates this concept in more detail.